 Currently, the Department of Defense Military Working Dog Veterinary Service (DoDMWDVS) at Lackland AFB supports approximately 900 assigned military working dogs.
 With the large population of military working dogs that the DoDMWDVS supports, a state-of-the-art facility was needed to provide the quality of care that our dogs deserve.
 With over $15 million contributed from the United States Air Force and the Transportation Security Administration, a new veterinary hospital was constructed which officially opened October 21, 2008.

 The new facility was formally dedicated to Lieutenant Colonel Daniel E. Holland on May 28, 2009 as the Holland Military Working Dog Hospital.
-The capabilities of the new facility include two surgical operating rooms, two out-patient medical treatment rooms, an ICU, a specialized procedures room, rehabilitation and physical therapy section, and advanced imaging capabilities including digital radiography, ultrasound and computer tomography.
+The capabilities of the new facility include two surgical operating rooms, two out-patient medical treatment rooms, an ICU, a specialized procedures room, rehabilitation and physical therapy section, and advanced imaging capabilities including digital radiography, ultrasound and computed tomography.